MohamedSebaie/Tahaluf-Deep-Learning-Engineer-Task/README.md

 ## Conclusion

 In this project, we successfully built a clothing article classifier using machine learning techniques.
 The classifier achieved satisfactory performance on the imbalanced dataset using the ConvNeXt tiny feature extraction model from TensorFlow Hub with 5-fold cross-validation.
 We also compared different approaches and demonstrated the advantages of using pre-trained models for feature extraction in handling imbalanced datasets and improving classification performance.

+## Future Works
+- Combine a larger dataset to make the model more generalized and solve the imbalanced classes
+- Apply more data augmentatoin techniques
+- Use light models like EfficientNet to improve the performace and reduce the FLOPs and MACCs
+- Breakdown the ConvNext model to get the most optimized version from it.

+## Report
+This Report discuss Receptive field and discuss FLOPs and MACCs.